Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 <base target="_blank">
 ## Fiserv Universal Commerce REST API Specification

 Here is how to utilize this guide.
-All your necessary steps are on your right and will guide you through the necessary steps to create a customer and start processing payments in universal commerce
+All your necessary steps are on your right and will guide you through the necessary steps to create a customer and start processing payments in universal commerce.

 ## General